By Tim Wall MS, ATC

 Heel pain and foot arch pain is very common in today’s population.
-Plantar fasciitis is sometimes used as a catchall term to describe pain in the arch or heel.
+Additionally, Plantar fasciitis is sometimes used as a catchall term to describe pain in the arch or heel.
 Plantar fasciitis can also be used to describe inflammation to the plantar fascia.
 The plantar fascia is a band of connective tissue that runs from the heel to the ball of the foot.
 The purpose of the plantar fascia is to assist in maintaining stability of the foot.
-If you want to learn more about this condition, please go to this Video by Dr. Vosseller.
+Therefore, you want to learn more about this condition, please go to this Video by Dr. Vosseller.

-How do you Treat Plantar Fasciitis?
+How Do You Treat Plantar Fasciitis?

 The quick answer is JOI and JOI Rehab have several treatment programs for pain related to Plantar Fasciitis.
 Physical therapy to include:

-- Lifestyle Changes and Home Remedies
+- Home Remedies for heel pain

-- To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000, schedule online or click below.
+To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000, schedule online or click below.